joostice/statement-of-objects/joostice-statement-of-objects.md

 3. To achieve these objects, Joostice shall run commercial enterprises; including, but not limited to, the production and sale of fresh, cold-pressed juice.

-4. The aim of Joostice is to support individuals and organisations who undertake critical public interest journalism, providing funds from profits made through our commercial enterprise.

-	4.1 To achieve this object Joostice may, at the discretion of its board and members, invest in the development of open-source tools useful to those undertaking public interest journalism, for example; anonymous publishing and encrypted communications systems.

 5. Recognizing that available funds shall be limited, Joostice shall allocate no greater than 30% of its total funds to any one particular group, individual or project unless a special resolution is agreed to by consensus.

 6. Any member of Joostice may nominate groups, individuals or projects for funding or support.